• Skip to primary navigation

 • 2 Eggs Whisked

-• 3 cups Jasmine Rice Refrigerated overnight is best.
+• 3 cups Jasmine Rice Cooked and refrigerated overnight is best.

 • 2 tablespoon Soy Sauce or use Golden Mountain Seasoning Sauce